Last updated: March 2, 2023

 Cloud-based Integration Platform for EDI

-Companies have been looking for alternatives for restrictive EDI tools.
+Companies have been looking for alternatives to restrictive EDI tools.
 In the past years, cloud-based integration platforms have emerged as a suitable choice.
 Cloud EDI is an option for you regardless of the size of your organization.

 Creating and maintaining business-to-business integrations in the cloud is secure, agile, and scalable.
 The solution is always completely tailored according to your needs.